swlaschin/fsharpforfunandprofit.com/_posts/2012-04-22-designing-for-correctness.md

 printf "cartA="; cartA.Display
 {% endhighlight  %}

 We now have an active cart with one item in it.
-Note that “`cartA`” is a completely different object from “`emptyCart`” and is in a different state.
+Note that "`cartA`" is a completely different object from "`emptyCart`" and is in a different state.

-Let’s keep going:
+Let's keep going:

 {% highlight fsharp %}
 let cartAB = cartA.Add "B"